MichaelKim/puzzle/src/blocks/4-solving-the-puzzle.md

 space: 300
 ---

-In Computer Science, problems are often solved by representing them as a different problem, of which there are known solutions for. [x][formally, these transformations are called **reductions**. in this case, the problem of finding the shortest solution can be **reduced** into a different problem.]
+In Computer Science, problems are often solved by representing them as a different problem, of which there are known solutions for. [^][[Formally, these transformations are called **reductions**.
+In this case, the problem of finding the shortest solution can be **reduced** into a different problem.]]
 We're going to do the same with the 15 Puzzle.

 To help make the conversion, there's two things to note about the puzzle: